Firerey12/CyberDefenders/TomcatTakeover/README.md

 ![admin](https://github.com/user-attachments/assets/95880ed0-cdd9-4d18-911e-b247f587bdd0)

-We can see a request for /manager/html which provides a response of Unauthorized telling us that the /manager is only accessible to admnins.
+We can see a request for /manager/html which provides a response of Unauthorized telling us that the /manager is only accessible to admins.

 ### Answer
 /manager

 ## Question 6
-Upon accessing the admin panel, the attacker made attempts to brute-force the login credentials.
-From the data, can you identify the correct username and password combination that the attacker successfully used for authorization?
+**Upon accessing the admin panel, the attacker made attempts to brute-force the login credentials.
+From the data, can you identify the correct username and password combination that the attacker successfully used for authorization?**

 To find this we can look through all the requests to /manager/html until we find a response OK to that request.